 2 cups of boiling water

-- Recount a day out with details of When, Who, Where and What.
+- Ask them to recount a day out with details of ‘When’, ‘Who’, ‘Where’ and ‘What’.

-- Games (these are great for the car) – Shopping List (I went shopping and bought bread – milk – sugar and the child has to remember what has been said before), I Spy (modify by giving clues about what the item looks like and what you do with it rather than just saying the sound it starts with), Guess Who, Celebrity Heads, Charades.
+- I Spy – modify by giving clues about what the item looks like and what you do with it rather than just saying the sound it starts with.

 - Play games where your child has to listen to directions or answer questions.

-- Oral sequencing activities – ask your child to order the steps needed to complete a routine activity such as bath time, getting dressed, a shopping trip, cleaning or cooking.
+- Try some oral sequencing activities – ask your child to order the steps needed to complete a routine activity such as bath time, getting dressed, a shopping trip, cleaning or cooking.